 Capture mode : A capture mode is a preset configuration that defines how the camera captures images.
 When you change the capture mode, it can affect many other settings, such as view areas and privacy masks.

-Mounting position : The orientation of the image can change depending on how you mount the camera.
-Power line frequency : To minimize image flicker, select the frequency your region uses.
+Mounting position 🙂 : The orientation of the image can change depending on how you mount the camera.

+Power line frequency: To minimize image flicker, select the frequency your region uses.
 The American regions usually use 60 Hz.
 The rest of the world mostly uses 50 Hz.
 If you're not sure of your region's power line frequency, check with the local authorities.

 Rotate: Select the preferred image orientation.

-Zoom: Use the slider to adjust the zoom level.Focus: Use the slider to manually set the focus.AF: Click to make the camera focus on the selected area.
-If you don't select an autofocus area, the camera focuses on the entire scene.Autofocus area: Click to show the autofocus area.
-This area should include the area of interest.
-Reset focus: Click to make the focus return to its original position.
+Zoom : Use the slider to adjust the zoom level.
+Autofocus after zooming : Turn on to enable autofocus after zooming.
+Focus: Use the slider to manually set the focus.
+Autofocus: Click to make the camera focus on the selected area.
+If you don't select an autofocus area, the camera focuses on the entire scene.
+Autofocus area: Click to make the focus return to its original position.
+Note